MeghnaGovani/real-estate-prediction-ml-api/templates/README.md

-readme_content = """# Smart Real Estate & Neighborhood Price Predictor 🏡🤖
+# Smart Real Estate & Neighborhood Price Predictor 🏡🤖

 A Machine Learning-powered REST API and interactive web application designed to segment properties into geographic neighborhood hot zones using **K-Means Clustering** and predict property valuations using **Random Forest Regression**.